 By default, teaching is carried out face to face.
 If this is not possible (eg due to a pandemic), teaching is provided at a distance through video conferencing programs and LMS.

 Provides: doc.
 RNDr.
 L'ubomír Šnajder, PhD.

-Course ID: ÚINF/ Cour
+Course ID: ÚINF/ | Course name: Programming language Python